 Schools offer a certification or formal concentration in privacy law (or close equivalent) that results in students receiving formal recognition of their chosen specialization.
 Formal recognition requires a notation on students’ final transcripts.

 Schools offer at least one three-credit course in privacy annually, but not a formal concentration or specialization.
 Schools are considered to be offering at least one annual three-credit privacy course if course catalogs or other information on the school’s website showed at least two consecutive years of offering the same privacy course.

-Schools have a privacy offering, such a one-credit seminar, but the offering doesn’t meet the three-credit qualification for a Tier 2 school or have offered privacy in the past but do not offer privacy on a consistent basis.
+Schools have a privacy offering, such as a one-credit seminar, but the offering doesn’t meet the three-credit qualification for a Tier 2 school or have offered privacy in the past but do not offer privacy on a consistent basis.